 - 5.1.
-Subrecipient will provide RRH, case management and associated services. - Subrecipient will maintain a minimum of 16 units filled at any given time (1 unit is considered 1 individual or family). - Subrecipient shall meet the Community Performance Standards attached as Exhibit C-1 (1 page). - 5.4.
+Subrecipient will provide RRH, case management and associated services. - 5.2.
+Subrecipient will maintain a minimum of 9 units filled at any given time (1 unit is considered 1 individual or family). - 5.3.
+Subrecipient shall meet the Community Performance Standards as Exhibit C-1 (1 page). - 5.4.
 Participants shall have an economic plan and a plan for Housing Stability as follows:

-Of total participants severed Achievement - Eligible program participants 100% Develop a realistic budget based upon household income 80% Establish and maintain a savings account with a balance 80% consistent with their case plan objectives Secure all non-cash benefits for which they are eligible 100% Participate in developing and revising their case plans throughout the time participating in the program 80% Move into permanent, unsubsidized housing after completing and exiting the program
+Of total participants severed Achievement - Eligible program participants 100% Develop a realistic budget based upon household income 80% Establish and maintain a savings account with a balance consistent with their case plan objectives 80% Secure all non-cash benefits for which they are eligible 100% Participate in developing and revising their case plans throughout the time participating in the program 80% Move into permanent, unsubsidized housing after completing and exiting the program

-6. BUDGET
+6. BUDGET.

-6.1 For services provided May 1, 2022 through April 30, 2023, County will pay Subrecipient as follows:
+6.1.
+For services provided May 1, 2022 through April 30, 2023, County will pay Subrecipient as follows:

 BUDGET LINE ITEM AMOUNT

-Rental Assistance \$101,099.00
+Rental Assistance \$78,313.00

-Case Management/including indirect costs at 10% \$74,800.00
+Case Management (Personnel and Fringe) \$34,545.45

-Supportive Services (Moving Costs, Transportation, and Utility Deposits) \$8,000.00
+Participant Supportive Services (Move-in Costs, Transportation, and Utility Deposits) \$10,000.00

-Administrative Costs \$9,616.00
+Direct Administrative Costs (Personnel and Fringe) \$5,310.00

+Total Direct Costs \$128,168.45

+Indirect Costs \$3,985.55

-Total Program Budget \$193,515.00
+Total Program Budget \$132,154.00

-- 6.2 Subrecipient shall provide funds to match up to 25% based on eligible program costs subject to contract modifications.
-Additional conditions include, but are not limited to: - 6.2.1.
-Matching funds shall comply with 24 CFR § 578.73. - 6.2.2 Funds used to match a previous CoC grant may not be used to match a subsequent grant award. - 6.2.3 Funds from other federal grants can be used as match. - 6.2.4 Subrecipient must provide a list of matching funds to County with each draw-down of CoC funds.
+- 6.2.
+Subrecipient has a Negotiated Indirect Cost Rate Agreement (NICRA) of 25.5%; however, chooses to claim 10% of personnel and fringe. - 6.3.
+Subrecipient shall provide funds to match up to 25% based on eligible program costs subject to contract modifications.
+Additional conditions include, but are not limited to: - 6.3.1.
+Matching funds shall comply with 24 CFR § 578.73. - 6.3.2.
+Funds used to match a previous CoC grant may not be used to match a subsequent grant award. - 6.3.3.
+Funds from other federal grants can be used as match.

+6.3.4.
+Subrecipient must provide a list of matching funds to County with each draw-down of CoC funds.

-- 7. REPORTING.
-Subrecipient shall: - 7.1 Provide monthly reports on program activities. - 7.2.
+7. REPORTING.
+Subrecipient shall:

+- 7.1.
+Provide monthly reports on program activities. - 7.2.
 Provide an Annual Report per HUD requirements for each fiscal year. - 7.3.
-Record all participants' housed move-in date data is in HMIS under Enter Data As ("EDA"). - 7.4.
-Ensure that all involced participants are in HMIS in the appropriate program.
+Record all participants' Move-in date data is in HMIS under Enter Data As ("EDA"). - 7.4.
+Ensure that all invoiced participants are in HMIS in the appropriate program.